CQCL/lambeq/docs/installation.rst

    pip install --upgrade pip wheel

-4. (Optional) If installing the optional DepCCG dependency, the following packages must be installed before installing depccg:
+4. (Optional) If installing the optional depccg dependency, the following packages must be installed **before** depccg:

 ::

    pip install cython numpy

-Further information can be found on the `DepCCG homepage <https://github.com/masashi-y/depccg>`_.
+Further information can be found on the `depccg homepage <https://github.com/masashi-y/depccg>`_.

 5. Install ``lambeq`` from the local repository using pip: